+As with so many sorts of problems, it’s often hard to find a solution before you’ve been able to nail down the cause.
+Knowing the why will often help you find a more effective fix, and can save you time and frustration, too.
 One reason for a drooping or flabby chest is age.
 A sagging male chest is a normal part of the aging process.
-Muscles lose mass, and skin loses elasticity as men age, and the result of this loss is perhaps most noticeable in the chest area.
-Men who have lost a great deal of weight, too, often have a saggy chest because the skin had been stretched over a heavier frame, and the underlying muscles might have not been developed to their full potential.
-Chest-specific weightlifting exercises are one of the best solutions for these kinds of flabby chests.
+Muscles lose mass, skin loses elasticity, and loose skin often appears in the chest area as a result.
+Men who have lost a great deal of weight, too, often have a saggy chest because the skin had been stretched over a heavier frame, particularly if the underlying muscles weren’t developed to their full potential.

-There are four common exercises that specifically target the chest area.
-Bench presses are an excellent weightlifting exercise for firming and building the pectoral muscles, which are the muscles of the chest.
+Bench presses, for example, are an excellent weightlifting exercise for firming and building the pectoral muscles, which are the muscles of the chest.
 Dumbbell flys are a great counterpoint to the muscle-building bench press because they serve to stretch out the pectoral muscles, or to elasticize them.
 Lateral rows work not only the chest muscles but also the upper and lower back.
-Finally, the basic push-up is tremendously effective for firming up a saggy chest.
+Finally, the basic push-up is also very effective for many people.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!